Advertiser disclosure

 Can I retain my spot at a college if I take a gap year?

-Yes, you can.
+Yes, you can!
 This is called deferring your admission, and you’ll do it between April and mid-June.
-After you are accepted by a college, you’ll have to accept your offer.
-The next step is to send in a letter outlining your plans for your gap year and requesting a deferral.
+After you are accepted by a college, you’ll have to first accept your offer.
+The next step is to send in a letter outlining your plans for your gap year and request a deferral.
 The college will have the option to accept or deny this letter, but in the vast majority of cases, they will accept it.
 Just make sure your letter is detailed and well-worded.

 If your decision to take a gap year came about in the later stages, all is not lost.
 Many colleges accept deferral letters all the way into early August.
 It can’t hurt to try, so if you want to take a gap year, contact your school.